Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   provided by the developer.
 </p>
 <p>
-  If temporary id is enabled, server config fetches must be omitted.
+  If temporary id is enabled, SDK Behavior Settings fetches must be omitted.
 </p>
 <p>
   For config method <strong>setSDKBehaviorSettings:</strong>